abhijith-athreya/similar-sent-generator/README.md

 * The main method which handles the input is: provide_alternate_sentence(...).
 This has the following modifiable parameters:
   * num_versions = Number of similar versions required.
 This is just a request, and cannot be guaranteed.
-  * similarity_threshold = Value between 0 to 1.
+  * similarity_threshold = [0,1].
 Higher value indicates closer sentences (this might also decrease the number of versions).

 ## Samples

+Here are some of the samples generated through this tool:

+Input: We collect your information regularly
+Sample1: We collect your data regularly
+Sample2: We gather your information regularly
+Sample3: We gather your info regularly

+Input: We collect your information regularly
+Sample1: We collect your data regularly
+Sample2: We gather your information regularly
+Sample3: We gather your info regularly